About Us

 Our mission is to provide adult, alternative and continuing education program staff working in Ontario’s school boards with the knowledge, skills and abilities to assist learners in achieving their education and employment goals.

-CESBA (full name: The Ontario Association of Adult and Continuing Education School Board Administrators) is a provincial non-profit professional association that represents, advocates for and supports adult and continuing education (A&CE) program staff working in nearly 60 school boards across Ontario.
+CESBA (full name: The Ontario Association of Adult and Continuing Education School Board Administrators) is a provincial non-profit professional association that represents, advocates for and supports adult and continuing education (A&CE) program staff working in over 60 school boards across Ontario.

 Our members provide programs to over 300,000 adult learners in Ontario every year.
 School boards strive to assist learners to obtain their high school diploma and go on to post-secondary education, as well as offer career pathway programs, employment preparation and skills development through credit and non-credit courses.